azfaralsukor/BjakMy/README.md

 ## Deployment

-To deploy, go to package.json and change `homepage` to your own homepage then run
+To deploy, go to package.json and *change* homepage field to your own homepage then run
 ```
 npm run deploy
 ```